ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 : an identifier, defined by the Issuer, that represents the organization, device, user, entity, or Artifact about which Statements (and Receipts) are made and by which a logical collection of Statements can be grouped.
 It is possible that there are multiple Statements about the same Artifact.
-In these cases, distinct Issuers (`iss`) might agree to use the `sub` CWT Claim to create a coherent sequence of Signed Statements about the same Artifact and Verifiers can leverage `sub` to ensure completeness and Non-equivocation across Statements by identifying all Transparent Statements associated to a specific subject.
+In these cases, distinct Issuers (`iss`) might agree to use the `sub` CWT Claim to create a coherent sequence of Signed Statements about the same Artifact and Verifiers can leverage `sub` to ensure completeness and Non-equivocation across Statements by identifying all Transparent Statements associated to a specific Subject.

 Transparency Service: